Sterling Community Cemetery

 - $15.00 : Monument Setting for Double Stone

-For historical and additional information on the Sterling Cemetery website.
+For historical and additional information: Sterling Cemetery website.

 Rules and Regulations of Sterling Community Cemetery